NiallMurphyWIT/HTB_Machine_Walkthroughs/Chemistry/Chemistry.md

 ```
 ![appPy](Images/appPy.png)

-We can read the database.db file using sqlite command.
-From this we can see multiple users and their password hashes.
-We are intested in Rosa and her password hash.
+Read the database.db file using the sqlite3 command.
+From this, we can see multiple users and their password hashes.
+We are interested in Rosa and her password hash.
 ```
 $ ls
 app.py